Nylon vs. Polyester vs Cotton Tents: What’s the Difference?

 When it comes to synthetic fabrics, you typically won’t find a more abrasion-resistant material than nylon.
 This simply means that it manages to retain its structural integrity over time (aside from the wrinkles that form), not wearing out like most other materials tend to do.
 This is especially useful regarding places where the poles meet the tent as well as the tent floor.
 In many fabrics, these areas will begin to wear out and weaken until they tear, but nylon manages to avoid this issue.

 Nylon is usually the lightest tent material you can find.
 This makes it a popular option for backpackers and minimalist campers.
 Nylon tents can be especially great for backpacking since the thin material allows them to pack down small and compact, leaving plenty of room in your backpack for all of the other gear you need.
 It is also the easiest material to maintain, so there isn’t much preparation or maintenance required whenever you set up camp.
-While nylon is much less expensive than cotton, it still tends to cost more than polyester, so it might not be the best choice if you are on a tight budget.

 One major weakness of nylon is that it is more susceptible to ultraviolet rays than polyester and other materials.
 This causes the tent to not last quite as long, especially if you plan on using it several weeks out of the year or at high elevations where a high UV index is a factor.
 This is one of the sacrifices you make when you get a more lightweight fabric, as thinner fabrics are always weaker against UV rays.
 Some nylon tents do include coatings to lessen the impact of UV rays, making it last a little longer.
 However, ultraviolet rays will still probably be what keeps the tent from lasting a long time.